5 PowerPoint hacks to design your online course

 A svg or Scalable Vector Graphic is an image with potential.
 An ordinary image often leaves you feeling hungry.
 It is just not ‘that’.
 There is a little too much or too little on it, and the colours clash with your house style.
 Do you want controlover your images?
 Then insert illustrations (svg files).
 When you insert these figures, you can edit them in PowerPoint.
 You can removeitems or changethe colours.
 You can find them in PowerPoint itself in the ‘Insert’ tab under icons > illustrations.
 Or you can download them for free from several websites, like unDraw or DrawKit.
 Discover the PowerPoint Picasso in yourself!

 More PowerPoint tips & tricks?

 D-teach online training believes in making the most of simple tools and is happy to share its expertise and passion during its courses.
-We can provide PowerPoint training at all levels and on a customized basis.
+We provide PowerPoint training at all levels and on a customised basis.

 Contact me at email@example.com.

 Would you like to see these five hacks again?